kirk-admin/privacy-policy/README.md

 <p>For more general information on cookies, please read <a href="https://www.generateprivacypolicy.com/#cookies">the Cookies article on Generate Privacy Policy website</a>.</p>

+<h2>User's Right to Delete Data</h2>
+<p>If you wish to request the deletion of your personal data, you may do so by contacting us through the contact information provided on our website.
+Upon receiving your request, we will guide you through the process and inform you of any additional steps that may be required.</p>
+<p>Please note that the deletion of your data may be subject to certain conditions, such as legal or contractual obligations that we must fulfill.
+We will inform you of any such conditions during the process.</p>

 <h2>Advertising Partners Privacy Policies</h2>